divyanshuu8/Yelp-Camp/README.md

 ## Contact

-For any inquiries or feedback, please contact [Your Name] at [Your Email].
+For any inquiries or feedback, please contact Divyanshu at singhdivyanshu@gmail.com.